eeshwr/boogle/README.md

 ## To run the frontend react application.

-  Go to repository folder. i.e boogle
+  Go to downloaded repository folder.

   On command prompt